Early Life and Education of Cameron Norrie: A Complete Timeline

 How education and upbringing influenced the life of Cameron Norrie.
 A timeline of key moments.

-Cameron Norrie is a British professional tennis player known for achieving a career-high singles ranking of world No. 8.
-He has secured five ATP Tour singles titles, most notably the 2021 Indian Wells Masters, a Masters 1000 event.
-Additionally, he has won one ATP Tour doubles title.
-Norrie held the position of British No. 1 in men's singles from October 2021 until June 2024, marking a significant period of dominance in British tennis.
+Cameron Norrie is a British professional tennis player known for achieving a career-high singles ranking of world No. 8 and a doubles ranking of No. 117.
+His accomplishments include winning five ATP Tour singles titles, highlighted by a Masters 1000 victory at the 2021 Indian Wells Masters, along with one doubles title.
+He reached the Wimbledon semifinal in 2022.
+He held the title of British No. 1 in men's singles for an extended period, from October 2021 to June 2024.

-In 1995, Cameron Norrie was born in Johannesburg, South Africa.
+In 1995, Cameron Norrie was born in Johannesburg, South Africa, to British parents.

-In 1998, Cameron Norrie and his family moved to Auckland, New Zealand, due to a burglary in South Africa when Norrie was three years old.
+In 1998, when Cameron Norrie was three years old, he and his family relocated to Auckland, New Zealand, after a burglary in South Africa.

 2011: Moved to the United Kingdom

-In 2011, at age 16, Cameron Norrie moved to the United Kingdom and lived in London for three years.
+In 2011, at the age of 16, Cameron Norrie moved to his parents' native United Kingdom and lived in London.

 April 2013: Switched Allegiance to Great Britain

-In March 2020, after the Indian Wells Masters was cancelled, Cameron Norrie flew to New Zealand to live with his parents for the rest of the year.
+In March 2020, after the Indian Wells Masters was cancelled, Cameron Norrie decided to fly to New Zealand to live with his parents for the rest of the year.

 In 2022, Cameron Norrie moved his main residency to Monaco.

-In 2023, Cameron Norrie's parents moved back to the United Kingdom after living in New Zealand.
+In 2023, Cameron Norrie's parents moved back to the United Kingdom, after residing in New Zealand since 1998.